 Hoses should be routinely replaced at intervals not exceeding 5 years or as recommended in the manufacturers instructions.
 Any hose that shows signs of splitting, wear or damage should be replaced irrespective of age.

 The gas hose supplied by your dealer should not be extended in any way.
-Gas bottles should not be stored outside your vehicle

 GAS SAFETY ADVICE

 Facts About LPG

 There is a danger if all air and oxygen is excluded.